 - The estate may file a case even if a criminal case is not brought by the state.
 Alabama Code 6-5-410(b) specifically allows a civil wrongful death case to be filed even if no criminal case is brought by the state.

 An experienced personal injury lawyer can help the estate comply with all of the requirements of Alabama law and fight for a fair recovery.

-What You May Recover in a Wrongful Death Case
+What You May Recover With Help From A Wrongful Death Lawyer

 Unlike other states, compensatory damages may not be awarded in an Alabama wrongful death lawsuit.
 The estate may not recover any damages for funeral costs, medical costs incurred prior to death, or lost income.
 Instead, the only damages that are available in an Alabama wrongful death case are punitive.
 The Alabama courts have reasoned that a monetary value should not be attached to a human life.
 Therefore, any damages that are awarded are designed to punish the person who caused the accident and not to compensate the loved ones of the person who died.

 Despite this unique way of calculating wrongful death damages, wrongful death cases remain important for Alabama families who have suffered a loss.
 We encourage you to learn more about your rights and your potential recovery by working with an experienced Alabama personal injury lawyer who will work hard on behalf of your loved one’s estate.